bear/iptable-tools/README.md

     inbound(port, network, protocol)
     outbound(port, network, protocol)

-Network will default to the value of PUBLICNET (or eth0 if not found) Protocol will default to TCP
-Port is required and is not touched, so ranges are allowed
+The Network and Protocol parameters will default to the value of PUBLICNET (or eth0 if not found) and TCP, The Port parameter is required, but is not touched, so ranges are allowed.

 This script does not save the rules, just in case you mess up ;)